Last updated: July 22nd, 2021

 Step 2.
 Now that you have your pesos in hand, you’ll want to locate one of the authorized taxi booths before exiting the terminal.

 Step 3.
-Have the address of your hotel ready for the attendant.
+Have the address of your hotel or Airbnb ready for the attendant.

 They will enter in the address details and it will produce a receipt for you based on the zone you’re traveling to.